DannyVo23/nba-box-score-analysis/README.md

 # NBA Box Score Analysis

-This project analyzes which NBA box-score statistic are most strongly associated with point differential and winning.
+This project analyzes which NBA box-score statistics are most strongly associated with point differential and winning.

 ## Project Overview